PhilMele/M4Project/README.md

 Bug - back button doesnt work after using lighthouse testing.
-Fix Add registration button for small screen (set it to w-50 under 400px) Fix hover on pasking e=inspctor tab turning white and cant see text
+Fix Add registration button for small screen (set it to w-50 under 400px) Fix hover on pasking e=inspctor tab turning white and cant see text Imrpoevement deisgn - parking info could be improve. too much space is taken for the first 3 sections.
+All could fit in 1 line with header in a row above.
+Imrpoevement deisgn - parking info could be improve.
+Applicable rates could also be brought over 1 line and collapse into 2 rows based on screen size ask Gareth about label of hidden fields in html checker

 # M4Project - GeoPay